Xakkusu/hangman-game/README.md

 ![Wrong Answer 2 - Lives Left Image](docs/features/wrong-answer2-feature.png)
 - The more wrong guesses the user makes the more sticks will be "drawn" on to the figure.
-- As most people are familiar with the game it was chosen to not write how many lives are left with each wrong guess, as it is visualized through the stick figure.
+- As most people are familiar with the game it was chosen to not write how many lives are left with each wrong guess, as it is visualised through the stick figure.
-- The hint/hidden word remains the same, the guesses character list will be updated.
+- The hint/hidden word remains the same, the guessed character list will be updated.

 #### Repeated Answer
 ![Repeated Answer Image](docs/features/repeated-answer-feature.png)